softwaremill/sttp/README.md

 A fully **asynchronous** handler.
 Sending a request returns a response wrapped in a `Future`.

-To use, add an implicit value:
+Next you'll need to add an implicit value:

 ```scala
 implicit val sttpHandler = new AkkaHttpSttpHandler()